SynixeTactical/Documents/operations/terminology.md

 ## Tactics

 ### Target
+1. A potentially hostile enemy.
-    - A hostile enemy.
-This term is used to note that a hostile is located in a particular direction/distance from the team.
+    - Used to note a hostile in a particular bearing/range from the unit.

 ### Contact
+1. An enemy unit which is engaging friendlies.
-    - A call for engagement by the enemy.
-Contact is the natural progression of a target who has become hostile to the unit or friendlies.
+    - Contact is the natural progression of a target who has become hostile to the unit or friendlies.

 ### A.D.D.
 1. Alert, Direction, Distance